deependra3200/calculator-web-app/README.md

 # calculator-web-app
-this is a web project
+this is a frontend  project using html css